ocsw/system-setup/macos/macos.md

 * Check VSCode settings against this repo
 * Deauthorize Kindle
 * Save and copy desktop, Meet, Zoom, etc. backgrounds
-* Remove from iCloud Devices
+* Remove from iCloud Devices, App Store

 This is also a good time to export browser bookmarks to have a backup.